Learning Theories: Behaviourism, Cognitivism, Constructivism

 For example, if someone asks me a question I don't know the answer to, I'll ask myself questions like 'what am I doing?', 'why am I asking this person?' and 'is my behaviour appropriate?' before answering the question.

 Behaviourism learning theory is based on the idea that a learner is like a blank slate and how they behave depends on their interaction with their environment.
-Behaviourism learning theory suggests that behaviors are learned and influenced by external forces.
+Behaviourism learning theory suggests that behaviours are learned and influenced by external forces.

 This theory is based on the concept that students create their learning experiences based on their previous knowledge.
 When students receive new information, they build the new learning onto their past knowledge and experiences, making a reality which is unique to each student.